Virus: Structure

 Bacteriophage Escherichia virus MS2 capsid.
 This spherical virus also has icosahedral symmetry.

-Viruses display a wide diversity of sizes and shapes, called 'morphologies'.
-In general, viruses are much smaller than bacteria and more than a thousand bacteriophage viruses would fit inside an Escherichia coli bacterium's cell.
+Viruses display a wide diversity of sizes and shapes, called morphologies.
+In general, viruses are much smaller than bacteria, and more than a thousand bacteriophage viruses would fit inside an Escherichia coli bacterium's cell.
 Many viruses that have been studied are spherical and have a diameter between 20 and 300 nanometres.
 Some filoviruses, which are filaments, have a total length of up to 1400 nm; their diameters are only about 80 nm.
 Most viruses cannot be seen with an optical microscope, so scanning and transmission electron microscopes are used to visualise them.
-To increase the contrast between viruses and the background, electron-dense "stains" are used.
+To increase the contrast between viruses and the background, electron-dense stains are used.
 These are solutions of salts of heavy metals, such as tungsten, that scatter the electrons from regions covered with the stain.
 When virions are coated with stain (positive staining), fine detail is obscured.
-Negative staining overcomes this problem by staining the background only.
+Negative staining overcomes this problem by staining only the background.

 A complete virus particle, known as a virion, consists of nucleic acid surrounded by a protective coat of protein called a capsid.
 These are formed from protein subunits called capsomeres.
 Viruses can have a lipid "envelope" derived from the host cell membrane.
 The capsid is made from proteins encoded by the viral genome and its shape serves as the basis for morphological distinction.
 Virally-coded protein subunits will self-assemble to form a capsid, in general requiring the presence of the virus genome.
 Complex viruses code for proteins that assist in the construction of their capsid.
 Proteins associated with nucleic acid are known as nucleoproteins, and the association of viral capsid proteins with viral nucleic acid is called a nucleocapsid.
 The capsid and entire virus structure can be mechanically (physically) probed through atomic force microscopy.
 In general, there are five main morphological virus types: